 Tucked away uptown on the corner of Maple and Fern, Ba Chi Canteen is my go-to for Vietnamese food these days.
 They have a variety of items, such as pho and rice and noodle dishes.
 But the real winner is their bacos – think: taco goes Vietnamese.
-They have everything from fried oyster to pork belly to fried tofu and everything in between.
-If you’re feeling sassy, you can get them wrapped in lettuce but I say go full baco and get it with the steamed bun.
+They have everything from fried oyster to pork belly to fried tofu.
+If you want to go light, you can get them wrapped in lettuce but I say go full baco and get it with the steamed bun.
 You won’t be sorry.
-I’d also like to call your attention to my favorite starter, kimchi fries.
+I’d also like to call your attention to my favorite starter, Ba Chi’s kimchi fries.
 I’ll let you discover how great those are on your own.

 1705 Lafayette St.

 You know I had to take you to the West Bank for one of my favorite Vietnamese choices, Tan Dinh.
 The menu is huge, so be prepared for that.
 My favorites are the Bahn Bao (steamed buns) and jasmine rice plates.
 Also, whatever you order, just make sure you get their peanut sauce with it.
 I’d really love for them to bottle it and sell it to me so that I can have it on the regular—it’s so dang good!
-They also have a fun selection of tapioca drinks that are both strange and refreshing.
+The real star on the menu, however, are their spicy, lemongrass chicken wings.
+Don’t miss those.
+Top your meal off with one of their selections of tapioca drinks that are both strange and refreshing.

 514 City Park Ave.

-MoPho is special, because it’s one of the few fusion restaurants that actually succeeded in fusing two different cuisines together.
+MoPho makes the list because it’s one of few fusion restaurants that actually succeeded in fusing two different cuisines together.
 You’ll find a New Orleans twist on classic Vietnamese dishes on their menu.
-Some good go-to’s are the crispy chicken wings, sloppy roast duck po-boy, pepper jelly braised clams, and the ever so classic chicken ‘n waffles.
+Some good go-tos are the crispy chicken wings, sloppy roast duck po-boy, pepper jelly braised clams, and the ever so classic chicken & waffles.
 You also can’t go wrong by ordering the top shelf pho, which includes oxtail, duck confit, and pork belly.
 Come for lunch and dinner, as the menus vary slightly, so that you can try all of the different options they offer.